Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 GHK-Cu improvements needed: Faster onset of action for acute injuries, better penetration for deep wounds, and more convenient once-daily dosing options.
 Current formulations often require twice-daily application, which some patients find challenging to maintain consistently.

-BPC-157 improvements needed: More comprehensive long-term safety data, development of oral formulations for improved convenience, and standardized dosing protocols across different wound types.
+BPC-157 improvements needed: More thorough long-term safety data, development of oral formulations for improved convenience, and standardized dosing protocols across different wound types.
 The current reliance on injection-only administration limits accessibility for some patients.

 TB-500 improvements needed: Reduced cost through improved manufacturing efficiency, better predictability of healing timelines, and development of combination formulations that enhance its anti-inflammatory effects.
 The peptide's variable response rates make treatment planning challenging.